python-ldap/python-ldap/Doc/reference/ldap.rst

    where *dn* is a string containing the DN (distinguished name) of the entry, and *attrs* is a dictionary containing the attributes associated with the entry.
-The keys of *attrs* are strings, and the associated values are lists of strings.
+The keys of *attrs* are strings, and the associated values are lists of :py:class:`bytes` in Python 3 and :py:class:`str` in Python 2.

    The DN in *dn* is automatically extracted using the underlying libldap function :c:func:`ldap_get_dn()`, which may raise an exception if the DN is malformed.

+   Referral entries are appended to the returned list as the last elements if :py:data:`ldap.OPT_REFERRALS` is set to :py:const:`0`.
+   These value is of the form ``(None, reference_list)``, where ``reference_list`` is a list of referrals returned from the server.

+   The above descriptions on returned value formats is not correct if you get results with :py:meth:`result4()` with a non-zero *add_ctrls* flag, which returns response controls as the additional 2nd elements of each tuple in the returned list.

-   If *attrsonly* is non-zero, the values of *attrs* will be meaningless (they are not transmitted in the result).
+   If *attrsonly* is non-zero, the value parts of the *attrs* dictionaries will be meaningless (they are not transmitted in the result).

    The retrieved attributes can be limited with the *attrlist* parameter.
-   If *attrlist* is :py:const:`None`, all the attributes of each entry are returned.
+   If *attrlist* is :py:const:`None`, all the user attributes of each entry are returned (same as :py:const:`["*"]`).

    *serverctrls* and *clientctrls* like described in section :ref:`ldap-controls`.